 This is when liquid nitrogen is sprayed or applied to the wart.
 Liquid nitrogen is very cold and the freezing and thawing destroys the wart.

-- It is very effective with 70% (7 out of every 10 warts) improving after 3 to 4 months of regular freezing.
+- About 70% (7 out of every 10) of warts improve after 3–4 months of regular freezing.

 - A hard freeze using liquid nitrogen might cause a permanent white mark or scar.
 It can also cause temporary numbness.

 If the above treatment options don’t clear your warts, other methods such as surgery or laser treatment may be helpful.
 These treatments are usually done by specialists and only if other options have failed.

 Warts are not very contagious, but they can be spread by close contact with someone who has them.
 The HPV virus can also be passed on to someone else by touching shared objects or surfaces, such as the area surrounding a swimming pool or shower, towels, razors or other personal items.
 If you already have warts they can spread by scratching or touching the wart and then touching a different body area.